CDK2020/flarum-ext-users-list/readme.md

 # Users-list by Avatar4eg updated by issyrocks12

 A [Flarum](http://flarum.org) extension that adds users list to admin panel.
+Emails have full html support

 ### Screenshots